djvanderlaan/simplermarkdown/README.md

 new markdown file that can be further processed using pandoc and compiled to, for example, PDF or HTML.

-To process your markdown file you can use the `weave` function:
+To process your markdown file you can use the `mdweave` function:

 ```
-weave("mydocument.md", "mydocument_woven.md")
+mdweave("mydocument.md", "mydocument_woven.md")
 ```

 The resulting document `mydocument_woven.md` can then be processes further using